harsh-sangwan2002/fiverr/README.md

 # Fiverr

 - Developed and managed a full-stack web application to provide users with a seamless freelancing marketplace experience, enhancing user engagement and ease of use.
-- Constructed robust back-end functionality using Node.js and Express, ensuring a 30% improvement in data handling efficiency and scalability.
-- Integrated MongoDB for a flexible database solution, effectively managing user profiles, gig listings, and transactions, resulting in a 40% faster data retrieval process.

 ## Live Demo